-Dan Stevens On Stage - Theater Credits, Bio and Tickets
+Dan Stevens On Stage - Theatre Credits, Bio and Tickets

 Stevens attended Tonbridge School, a private school in Kent, and spent his summers with the National Youth Theatre.
-He would go on to study English Literature at Cambridge University, where he was an active member of Footlights (Cambridge University Footlights Dramatic Club) and The Marlowe Society.
+He would go on to study English literature at Cambridge University, where he was an active member of the university's Footlights Dramatic Club and The Marlowe Society.

-Stevens returns to Broadway to star as Mooney in the Royal Court Theatre/Atlantic Theater Company production of Hangmen at the Golden Theatre from February 28, 2020.
+Stevens returned to Broadway to star as Mooney in the Royal Court Theatre/Atlantic Theater Company production of Hangmen at the Golden Theatre from February 28, 2020.
 However, the production was forced to shut down on March 11 after just 13 previews due to the COVID-19 pandemic.